 Taking the stairs instead of the lift, not leaving appliances on standby, using the heating properly, eating less meat, and many more measures!
 Biotest, together with other companies in the health sector, is taking part in this project whereby employees volunteer to help make their workplace more environmentally friendly.
 Individual actions relating to energy, mobility and consumption can be selected from 23 predefined measures and implemented for a time period chosen by the participant.
-This commitment to the environment can be seen directly via a CO2 calculation, and the 72 participating companies are continuously ranked in terms of their impact reduction, which provides another incentive.
+This commitment to the environment can be seen directly via a CO2 calculation, and the 93 participating companies are continuously ranked in terms of their impact reduction, which provides another incentive.

 This ensures that even small measures, when they are implemented by multiple 'climate savers', can make a big difference to the planet.
-Three months after the start of the project at the end of October 2019, employees in 30 different department groups are volunteering here, the results of which can be compared on the Internet as an incentive, and this figure keeps on growing.
-Biotest is currently ranked 12th out of all the participating companies, with a total saving of 8,052 kg of CO2.
+133 employees from 24 departments have been active here since the project started at the end of October 2019, and the results can be viewed on the Internet and compared with participants from other groups and companies.
+Biotest is currently ranked 11^{th} out of all the participating companies, with a total saving of 21,276 kg of CO_2 .

 And, we as a company are continuing to work on such small yet, in their totality, effective measures in order to be able to further reduce our carbon footprint.
-For example, in 2019 we removed single-use cups from our coffee machines; we want to transition quickly to reusable containers for water and soft drinks; processes that have used paper until now (e.g., the compliance approval process in 2020) will be converted onto a paperless SharePoint algorithm; pens used for marketing purposes are now made of sustainable plastic as they are produced from renewable and compostable sugar cane; we purchase from a PC manufacturer that makes its housings primarily from recycled plastic from old computers and has processed almost 10,000 tonnes of old plastic for this purpose.
+For example, the disposable ('To Go') cups of the coffee machines were abolished; we want to switch to reusable containers for beverages in the near term; previous paper-based processes (such as the compliance approval process) have been converted to a paperless SharePoint algorithm or are now digitally documented (e.g. case processing drug safety); wherever possible, we aim to send documents electronically and, for example, have set ourselves the objective of converting the sometimes extensive invitations to our annual general meetings completely to an email-based process; the same applies to our ordering system and electronic supplier communication, in which we were able to reduce paper consumption by more than half; the ballpoint pens used for marketing purposes are now made of sustainable plastic, as they are made from renewable sugar cane and can therefore also be composted; we source from a PC manufacturer whose housings are mainly made of recycled plastic from old computers and who has processed almost 10,000 tons of used plastics for this purpose to date.
+The latter is also increasingly using recycled plastic waste of oceanic origin for packaging materials.